Welcome! Bienvenue! Bienvenido! About the brothers and our gathering…

 In many countries, young adults come together on a regular basis for prayer with songs from Taizé, while remaining in touch with the reality of the local Church.
 When the meetings in Taizé permit, brothers go off to visit these young people, to support them in their quest.
 These meetings are like small steps in the pilgrimage of trust; they make it possible to deepen our commitment together in the Church, and to visit local churches.

-The brothers wish to support the search for peace and reconciliation wherever it exists, and so now they come to the Richmond metro-region, right here to our little church in Mechanicsville.
-Working with the Richmond Conference of ELCA Congregations, the Episcopal congregations of Hanover County and other ecumenical partners, we invite you to encounter Christ’s presence.
+The brothers wish to support the search for peace and reconciliation wherever it exists, and so this year, they came to the Richmond metro-region, right here to our little church in Mechanicsville.
+Pictures of our event can be found on our photo gallery.

 Friday, April 27: